kaizenwa/386BSD-Code-Analysis/lookup.md

 	 * case it doesn't already exist.
 	 */
 	slotstatus = FOUND;

+	/*
+	 * If the namei op is CREATE or RENAME and there is no other
+	 * component to translate, we search for a slot to store the
+	 * the newly created/renamed file in the directory.
+	 */
 	if ((flag == CREATE || flag == RENAME) && *ndp->ni_next == 0) {
 		slotstatus = NONE;
 		slotfreespace = 0;
 		slotneeded = ((sizeof (struct direct) - (MAXNAMLEN + 1)) +
 			((ndp->ni_namelen + 1 + 3) &~ 3));
 	}
 	/*
 	 * If there is cached information on a previous search of
 	 * this directory, pick up where we last left off.